tmkaplan94/Elucidate/README.md

         Picking Up Items
             Equip a new gun by pressing the SpaceBar while on top of the gun.

+	Pause
+	    Press escape to toggle the pause menu.
+Be warned, this will not actually pause the game, just prevent you from moving!

     Win Condition
         Be the last player standing in the battle arena.
         Use different guns to help you throughout the level!
+	If playing in Singleplayer you must find and kill all of the enemy in the level AI to win.

 IMPORTANT NOTES:
     AI Modes: